jmsmistral/sassy/README.rst

        this loop will execute 2 times.

    ...you can also use a variable to set the number of iterations:
-       this other loop will execute 0 times, and references a different variable each time: firstloop this other loop will execute 1 times, and references a different variable each time: secondloop this other loop will execute 2 times, and references a different variable each time: thirdloop this other loop will execute 3 times, and references a different variable each time: fourthloop
+       this other loop will execute 0 times, and references a different variable each time:  first loop this other loop will execute 1 times, and references a different variable each time:  second loop this other loop will execute 2 times, and references a different variable each time:  third loop this other loop will execute 3 times, and references a different variable each time:  fourth loop

 Installation